slabs37/file-directory-list/README.md

 # Modified Free Super Clean PHP File Directory Listing Script

-Easily display files and folders in a mobile friendly, clean and cool way.
-Just drop the `index.php` in your folder and you are ready to go.
+Easily display files and folders in a mobile friendly, clean and cool way. ~~Just drop the `index.php` in your folder and you are ready to go~~.
 Past versions of this script can be found here: https://halgatewood.com/free/file-directory-list/

-This is a fork with same page media viewing and disabled folder functionality A demo of this fork can be found here: https://pooyahaghi.ir/ri/dir/
+This is a fork with same page media viewing and disabled folder functionality For pdf-to-image viewing functionality you need to include pdftmp and pdf.php in the folder A demo of this fork can be found here: https://pooyahaghi.ir/ri/dir/

 ## Options